alohastudy/alohastudy.github.io/index.md

 If all goes well, the application will appear at [http://localhost:3000](http://localhost:3000).
 If you have an account on the UH test CAS server, you can login.

 # Project Goals
- -People can create accounts as users
+ - People can create accounts as users
- -Users can submit spots but they must be verified by admins -Users can comment on posts
+ - Users can submit spots but they must be verified by admins
+ - Users can comment on posts
- -Accounts can get verified so they can freely post spots -Admins can delete comments and posts
+ - Accounts can get verified so they can freely post spots
+ - Admins can delete comments and posts
- -Filter function available for viewing certain posts -Users have profiles that show spots they have made
+ - Filter function available for viewing certain posts
+ - Users have profiles that show spots they have made

 # Application Design